-Easy Pumpkin Baked Oatmeal makes the best portable healthy breakfast!
+Easy Pumpkin Baked Oatmeal makes the best portable healthy breakfast that freezes great!
+Kids love this, and it's a good source of protein and fiber for a filling breakfast.
 Made in 1 bowl, I can't get enough of this scrumptious fall baked oatmeal recipe.
-Gluten-free, dairy-free and kid-friendly!
+Gluten-free and dairy-free.

 This easy baked oatmeal recipe comes together in in a jiffy and you only need one bowl.
 Bliss!
 It's so divine warm with a mug of coffee.
 My toddler is a huge fan, too.